ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

   make ansible-runner-setup
   ```

-  This will automatically build and start `ansible-runner` docker container (including all packages and its dependencies), generate GPG key for encrypting with ansible-vault and create SSH key for remote connections.
+  This will automatically build and start `ansible-runner` docker container (including all packages and its dependencies), create SSH key for remote connections if not already created (`~/.ssh/id_rsa`), and create local directories for Ansible inventory, playbooks, and other configuration files.

 ## Ansible configuration